Lumbosacral plexus is formed anterior or ventral rami of L1–S3 roots. All major nerves of the lower extremity are derived from lumbosacral plexus.

 These two paired nerves, derived from the L1 root

 Iliohypogastric nerve contains fibers from T12 also] runs posterior to the psoas major on its proximal lateral border to run laterally and obliquely on the anterior side of quadratus lumborum muscle.
-Lateral to this muscle, these nerves pierces the transversus abdominis to run above the iliac crest between that muscle and abdominal internal oblique.
+Lateral to this muscle, these nerves pierce the transversus abdominis to run above the iliac crest between that muscle and abdominal internal oblique.
 It supplies muscular innervation to the transverse and internal oblique muscles.

 The iliohypogastric nerve also gives a sensory branch to the skin of the lateral hip.
 Its terminal branch then runs parallel to the inguinal ligament to exit the aponeurosis of the abdominal external oblique above the external inguinal ring where it supplies the skin above the inguinal ligament (the hypogastric region) with the anterior cutaneous branch.